tomtom-international/helm-charts/charts/app/README.md

 ## Why

-Helm is a very powerful tool, that quickly became standard-de-facto when it comes to defining configurable worklod manifests in Kubernetes.
+Helm is a very powerful tool, that quickly became standard-de-facto when it comes to defining configurable workload manifests in Kubernetes.

 At the same time, creating and maintaining Helm charts for thousands of workloads by hundreds of teams on global scale is expensive.
-Especially when done by engineers with diverse level of expertiese and background, it creates countless "ways of doing things" in Kubernetes with Helm, making hard to impossible code succession when ownership is passed between teams, or seeking support from engineers outside of own team.
+Especially when done by engineers with diverse level of expertise and background, it creates countless "ways of doing things" in Kubernetes with Helm, making hard to impossible costless code succession when ownership is passed between teams, or seeking support from engineers outside of own team.
 Most often:
-- Helm templates code/syntax and value names are highly influenced by the primary expertiese of engineers on a team (eg: Java, C, Python, JavaScript, ...)
+- Helm templates code/syntax and value names are highly influenced by the primary expertise of engineers on a team (e.g. Java, C, Python, JavaScript, ...)
 - Helm templates are very specific and tailored for one workload/service/team, rich with conditions and business logic specific to teams' business domains
-- engineers have limited/no prior experience with Kubernetes and/or Helm, requiring steep learning curve to uphold to Helm Best practices, which is hardly possible
+- engineers have limited/no prior experience with Kubernetes and/or Helm, requiring steep learning curve to uphold to Helm Best practices.

-One might say that the above drawbacks are not specific to Helm and rather just a nature of things all organisations are balancing with.
-After all - we're just hoomans traveling on the rock in the endless space, and we do our best applying our skills with the best tools in hands.

 ## What

-App Helm chart offers a view on the problem by suggesting a simple approach to define and override workloads with Helm values, with zero need of creating and maintaining own Helm charts specific to only 1 team and/or business domain.
+App Helm chart offers a view on the problem by suggesting a simple approach to define and override workloads with Helm values, with no need of creating and maintaining own Helm charts specific to only 1 team and/or business domain.

 It provides a transparent and finite (yet powerful) mechanism of Kubernetes manifests definition with minimal clean amount of code/configuration in the form of Helm values.

-The results of applying App Helm chart in a number of TT services demonstrate 20-40% lines of code/configuration reduction on average (up to x10 in proven cases), and significant time reduction spent on maintenance and support both within and outside of the team owning workloads.
+The results of applying App Helm chart in several TT services demonstrate 20-40% lines of code/configuration reduction on average (up to x10 in proven cases), and significant time reduction spent on maintenance and support both within and outside of the team owning workloads.

 ## How